leiyunin/data-commons/README.md

 	yarn build

+The following is an alternative to using `yarn dev` which allows us view multiple repos in one webroot.

 If you haven't yet, start an http server in your webroot, external to the data-commons folder.

 	cd ../ && python -m http.server 8887